Matthew L. Garcia: Education

 Garcia received a Bachelor of Arts, magna cum laude, from the University of New Mexico in 1999, a Master of Public Policy from Harvard Kennedy School in 2003 and a Juris Doctor from the University of New Mexico School of Law in 2005.
-Garcia conducted research while on a Fulbright Scholarship at the Helsinki School of Economics in Finland.
+Garcia received a Fulbright Scholarship to study at the Helsinki School of Economics in Finland.

 Career

 From 2006 to 2008, Garcia was an associate at Freedman Boyd Daniels Hollander Goldberg & Ives in Albuquerque, New Mexico.
 From 2009 to 2012, he was a partner at Bach & Garcia in Albuquerque, New Mexico.
 From 2012 to 2018, he was a partner at Garcia Ives Nowara in Albuquerque.
-He was General Counsel to New Mexico Governor Michelle Lujan Grisham from 2019 to 2020.
+He was general counsel to New Mexico Governor Michelle Lujan Grisham from 2019 to 2020.
 He was appointed as interim chief of staff on October 5, 2020 by the governor, and was named permanent chief of staff on November 12, 2020, after his predecessor, John Bingaman, resigned.
-Garcia was an adjunct professor at the University of New Mexico School of Law in the fall terms of 2013, 2018, and 2019.
+Garcia has worked as an adjunct professor at the University of New Mexico School of Law.

 Notable cases

-In 2006, Garcia represented state Auditor candidate Hector Balderas, who petitioned to replace the previous Democratic party candidate on the ballot.
-Petitioners Barbara Johnson, Roger Gonzales, and the Republican Party of New Mexico, made three separate challenges to the upcoming 2006 general election ballot.
-While each Petitioner relied on different arguments, all three assert that the Secretary of State erred in including or excluding certain candidates from the 2006 general election ballot.
+In 2006, Garcia represented state auditor candidate Hector Balderas, who petitioned to replace the previous Democratic Party candidate on the ballot.
+Petitioners Barbara Johnson, Roger Gonzales, and the Republican Party of New Mexico made three separate challenges to the upcoming 2006 general election ballot.
+While each petitioner relied on different arguments, all three asserted that the Secretary of State erred in including or excluding certain candidates from the 2006 general election ballot.
 Balderas would later become the New Mexico Attorney General.

 In 2014, Garcia represented the ACLU of New Mexico as amicus curiae in a suit against the New Mexico Department of Children, Youth, and Families.

 In 2016, Garcia argued before the New Mexico Supreme Court seeking to maintain a Whistleblower Protection Act claim against former secretary of state Mary Herrera; she served as the secretary of state from January 2007 until January 2011.
 On January 1, 2007, Herrera appointed Manny Vildasol as an office administrator.
 During his tenure, Vildasol suspected that secretary of state staff misused public funds and that Herrera violated election laws.
 Vildasol reported the suspected misconduct to the Federal Bureau of Investigation and the New Mexico Attorney General's Office.
 On September 4, 2010, Vildasol received a letter from Herrera terminating his employment.

-In 2020, Garcia successfully defended the state’s emergency authority and pandemic restrictions before the New Mexico Supreme Court in response to the COVID-19 pandemic.
+In 2020, Garcia successfully defended the state's emergency authority and pandemic restrictions before the New Mexico Supreme Court in response to the COVID-19 pandemic.